 The rainbow reminds Black women that our journey connects to the hope and faithful surrender to God.
 Join “Bee At Peace” for a one-night retreat where Black women can savor the rainbows that God has placed on our journey.

 Your event begins on Saturday, May 29 with check in at 3pm.
 The retreat concludes on Sunday, May 30 at 3pm.
 Upon registration for this event, you will receive a confirmation email from Sue Chase at Ignatius House Jesuit Retreat Center.
 Another email will be sent to you in advance of the retreat with final details to know ahead of your arrival.

 This retreat is limited to 22 participants.
 Please pay what you can.
-Suggested offering of $148 covers our cost for May 29-30, 2021.
-Choose what you can pay or donate more to cover someone in hardship.
+Suggested offering of $148.
+Choose what you can pay or donate to support someone in hardship.